numpy/numpy/doc/source/reference/routines.linalg.rst

 .. _OpenBLAS: https://www.openblas.net/
 .. _threadpoolctl: https://github.com/joblib/threadpoolctl

-The SciPy library also contains a ``linalg`` submodule, and there is overlap in the functionality provided by the SciPy and NumPy submodules.
+The SciPy library also contains a `~scipy.linalg` submodule, and there is overlap in the functionality provided by the SciPy and NumPy submodules.
 SciPy contains functions not found in `numpy.linalg`, such as functions related to LU decomposition and the Schur decomposition, multiple ways of calculating the pseudoinverse, and matrix transcendentals such as the matrix logarithm.
 Some